-In what is becoming a worldwide trend, expect to see more government crackdown on IC misclassification.
-If an IS os later to be found an employee —which could occur over a dispute— Tufts could be liable for triple damages on retroactive payroll taxes, payroll withholdings, vacation, severance, plus any applicable fees and penalties.
+In what is becoming a worldwide trend, expect to see more government crackdown on Independent Contractor misclassification.
+If an Independent Contractor is later to be found an employee —which could occur over a dispute— Tufts could be liable for triple damages on retroactive payroll taxes, payroll withholdings, vacation, severance, plus any applicable fees and penalties.
 These costs will be charged to the department administering the project.

 Enlisting the services of an Independent Contractor can be more straightforward than hiring an employee, but every country has different rules about the distinction between contractors and employees.
 It’s important to work through local HR processes regarding contractor classifications.
 In most countries, a worker is assumed to be an employee unless he or she qualifies as a contractor by meeting certain criteria.